ZaikoARG/ZaikoARG/README.md

 <br />
 <br />
 ### ⛏️ Projects
+* [TokenFucker](https://github.com/ZaikoARG/TokenFucker) a cross-platform command line tool written entirely in Python with the functionality to steal Discord user tokens in a few seconds.
 * [TokenGuard](https://github.com/ZaikoARG/TokenGuard) a program for Windows written in Python that aims to mitigate almost 100% the steal of Discord Tokens on your computer.
 (Outdated)
 * [PyDump](https://github.com/ZaikoARG/PyDump) a cross-platform command line tool written entirely in Python for creating memory dumps of a specific process.
 * [AmcacheParser](https://github.com/ZaikoARG/AmcacheParser) a Windows forensic tool made purely in Python to parse Amcache.hve file.